Part VI

 This is not a judgment on pain or a denial of harm; it is a warning about coercion that can hide inside fragility.

-Importantly, the Vortex is not the same as a nervous system in dorsal vagal freeze.
-Freeze is a biological survival state—an involuntary shutdown that needs safety and time.
+Importantly, the Vortex is not the same as a nervous system in dorsal vagal freeze—a biological shutdown state.
+Freeze is involuntary immobility that needs safety and time.
 The Vortex can become a relational strategy and identity built around the Victim role.
 You can be in freeze without being in the Victimhood Vortex.

 Trauma Response vs. Victimhood Vortex: Know the Difference